 Step Two: Circulations of Documents for Signature

 After drafting documents, circulating the drafts, and finalizing the documents with input from company and investor, as well as addressing any open diligence questions (including those issues brought up in the representations and warranties), it’s time for the next step.
 The lawyers will likely be the ones coordinating this step, which involves asking all parties to sign the documents.
 Don’t mistake this for closing.
 The signatures are technically “held in escrow.”
 What does that mean?
 I like to think of it as keeping the signed agreements locked up for safekeeping and not releasing them, even to the signatories, until they are "finalized."
-This can be managed by Shoobx (or similar system).
+This can be managed by Fidelity (or a similar system).
 They will be finalized on the date of the closing when the closing date is filled in.
 Note that between the time that any particular investor signed the documents and the closing, there may have been changes made to the documents that need to be shared with the signatories for transparency and to ensure that they accept the changes.

 Step Three: Amended and Restated Charter Filing, Money Wire, Signature Release

 Once everyone has signed the documents (but with the signatures still being held in escrow) and all the parties have agreed on the finalized version of the transaction documents, the closing can begin.
 You will know the closing is happening because the lawyer has filed the Amended and Restated Charter with Delaware (usually with an expedited turn-around service), and the investors are wiring the money.
 And third and finally, the signatures are released, meaning that the financing documents are finalized and all signatures are applied.
 Once these three steps have happened, then you know you have closed (as opposed to having just made preparations for a closing).